Reddit Users Award 'Destiny 2' The 'Buyer's Remorse' Award

 Other Reddit Video Game Winners And Losers

-The Reddit video game awards also voted “Assassins Creed: Origins” as the winner of the Best Graphics, Best Single Player Campaign, Best RPG and Best Action/Adventure Game 2017.
-The site admitted that they do not usually have a game win both RPG and Action but “Assassins Creed: Origins” was able to develop a huge open-world campaign with a deep RPG gaming system as well.
+The Reddit video game awards also voted Assassin’s Creed Origins as the winner of the Best Graphics, Best Single Player Campaign, Best RPG, and Best Action/Adventure Game 2017.
+The site admitted that they do not usually have a game win both RPG and Action but Assassin’s Creed Origins was able to develop a huge open-world campaign with a deep RPG gaming system as well.